 If you have a great idea, the next step is not product development, logo design, or assembling the best team.

-If you’re contemplating about starting a business, the first thing you should do is industry analysis and looking at the competitor environment before anything else.
+If you’re contemplating starting a business, the first thing you should do is industry analysis and look at the competitor environment before anything else.